code-dot-org/browser/README.md

 2. Run `yarn release`

 ### Generating a new Developer ID Application

+These steps are only necessary if the certificate you have obtained from Apple (or an internal source) **does not contain the private key**.
+Try the steps in [Code signing](#code-signing) first before generating a new certificate.

 1. Obtain the LastPass credentials for our Apple Developer account and log in to developer.apple.com.
 2. Go to "Account" > "Certificates, Identifiers & Profiles."